buildalon/unity-action/README.md

 | `build-target` | The build target to use when executing arguments. | false | |
 | `args` | The [arguments](https://docs.unity3d.com/Manual/EditorCommandLineArguments.html) to use when executing commands to the editor. | true | `-quit -batchmode -nographics` |
 | `log-name` | The name of the log file to create when running the commands. | false | `Unity-yyyyMMddTHHmmss` |

+### Outputs

+A `unity-process-id.txt` file containing the PID of the Unity process running during the Unity Action execution is created in the workspace directory.
+This output is useful if you need to kill the Unity process after the action execution fails or is cancelled.
+You can retrieve the process ID by reading the contents of the `unity-process-id.txt` file.